leandroalbero/pvpc-kasa-nicehash/README.md

 ________________

 ```
-Note: If using Nicehash API v2 you need to create a file named 'secrets' with org_id, api_key and api_secret on each line.
+**Note**: If using Nicehash API v2 you need to create a file named 'secrets' with org_id, api_key and api_secret on each line.

 ![](media/img.png)

 ## Requirements and supported devices